Postgraduate Factfile: Architecture MArch

 - A long standing and nationally respected programme that has been fully validated and externally accredited for over 30 years

-- Develop your work in state-of-the-art workspaces and facilities within the RIBA award-winning Art and Design Academy in the heart of Liverpool’s Knowledge Quarter on Mount Pleasant
+- Develop your work in state-of-the-art workspaces and facilities within the RIBA award-winning John Lennon Art and Design Building in the heart of Liverpool’s Knowledge Quarter on Mount Pleasant

 - Internationally excellent research informs the curriculum and underpins teaching